Fiberwise criteria for Fourier--Mukai equivalences: Introduction

 Such transforms naturally arise in the study of \textit{fibrations}; that is, in situations involving proper and flat morphisms.
 See e.g.\ \cite{Ruiperez/Hernandez/Martin/SanchodeSalas:2007, Ruiperez/Hernandez/Martin/SanchodeSalas:2009}, which dealt with families whose special fibers have mild singularities.
-In particular, loc.\ cit.\ investigated when an integral transform between locally projective fibrations $Y_i \to S$ is an equivalence for $S$ of finite type over an algebraically closed field.
-It was shown that the induced integral transform on special fibers (i.e.\ closed points) over $S$ controls the behavior of equivalences and full faithfulness.
+In particular, loc.\ cit.\ studied when an integral transform between \textit{locally projective} fibrations $Y_i \to S$ is an equivalence for $S$ of finite type over an algebraically closed field.
+It was shown that the induced integral transform on special fibers (i.e.\ closed points) over $S$ controls being an equivalence or fully faithful.